 Basic Stretches That Strengthen The Back Muscles

-Stretching and strengthening the lower back muscles can help relieve back pain and improve function.
-However, it is important to consult with your doctor before starting any stretching exercises, and to stop any stretches that cause pain or discomfort.
+Back pain is a common ailment, but often preventable with proper care for your spine and the supportive muscles around it.
+An exercise program including stretches that target the lower back muscles can lead to improvements in flexibility and strength, helping manage chronic back pain.
+However, it is important to consult with your doctor before starting any stretching exercises and to stop any stretches that cause pain or discomfort.

 Here are some basic stretches that can help strengthen your back muscles: